projf/fpgatools/img2fmem/README.md

 _Don't forget to source the Python venv if you installed Pillow that way (see above)._

-* To use run: `img2fmem.py image_file colour_bits output_format palette_bits`
+* To use run: `img2fmem.py image_file colour_bits output_format palette_bits pack`
 * Input Arguments
   * `image_file` - source image file name (see below for supported formats)
-  * `colour_bits` - number of colour bits per pixel: 4, 6, or 8
+  * `colour_bits` - number of colour bits per pixel: 1, 4, 6, or 8
   * `output_format` - `mem` or `coe`
   * `palette_bits` - number of palette bits: 12 (RGB444), 15 (RGB555), 24 (RGB888)
+  * `pack` - whether to pack the pixels into 32-bit words: 32 (packed) or 0 (unpacked)
 * Output is three files (in same directory as source image):
-  * 4, 6, or 8-bit image in hex text format
+  * 1, 4, 6, or 8-bit image in hex text format
   * 12, 15, or 24-bit palette in hex text format
-  * PNG preview to give a reasonable idea of what the converted image looks like (doesn't account for palette bits)
+  * PNG preview to give a reasonable idea of what the converted image looks like

+You can omit `pack` or both `pack` and `palette_bits`, in which case the image will use 12-bit palette and won't be packed.

 ## Examples

 For an image called `acme.png` that you want converted to 4-bit colour with 12-bit palette for use with Verilog `$readmemh()`:

-    ./img2fmem.py acme.png 4 mem 12
+    img2fmem.py acme.png 4 mem 12 0

 For an image called `acme.tiff` that you want converted to 8-bit colour with 24-bit palette for use with Xilinx core generator:

-    ./img2fmem.py acme.tiff 6 coe 24
+    img2fmem.py acme.tiff 6 coe 24 0

+## Packed Format

+In the packed format, multiple pixels are combined into one 32-bit value.
+Packing is little endian, as most contemporary CPUs (Arm, x86, RISC-V) are little endian.
+This format suits 32-bit vram.

+For example, if the first eight pixels of a 16-colour (4-bit) image are: `7,6,6,6,6,7,7,9` then the packed 32-bit value is `97766667`.

+For an image called `crocus.png` that you want converted to monochrome with 15-bit palette and packed into 32 bits for use with Verilog $readmemh:

+    img2fmem.py crocus.png 1 mem 15 32

 ## Supported Image Formats